-- 11.3.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Chief Finance & Commercial Officer concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 11.3.2 The Trust shall maintain a publicly available asset register as required under condition CoS2 of the licence, in accordance with guidance issued by NHS Improvement.
-This includes but is not limited to land, leases, buildings, plant and equipment, that is needed for the provision of any mandatory goods and services (including health) or mandatory education and training, as defined in the Trust's Terms of Administration. - 11.3.3 The Trust may not dispose of any assets which could affect the delivery of Commissioner Requested Services without the approval of NHS Improvement.
+- and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 11.3.2 The Trust shall maintain a publicly available asset register as required under condition CoS2 of the licence, in accordance with guidance issued by NHS Improvement.
+This includes but is not limited to land, leases, buildings, plant and equipment, that is needed for the provision of any mandatory goods and services (including health) or mandatory education and training, as defined in the Trust's Terms of Administration. - 11.3.3 The Trust may not dispose of any assets which could affect the delivery of Commissioner Requested Services without the approval of NHS England.
 This includes the disposal of part of the property or granting an interest in it.
-Where protected property is lost or disposed of, the value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 11.3.4 The Chief Finance & Commercial Officer shall approve procedures for reconciling balances on property accounts in ledgers against balances on property registers.
+Where protected property is lost or disposed of, the value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 11.3.4 The CFCOCFO shall approve procedures for reconciling balances on property accounts in ledgers against balances on property registers.